qubelka/book-forum/README.md

 All the features defined during the first week have been implemented.
 More precise description of each feature can be found below in the section [How to use?](#how-to-use)

+### Problems

+* typing in url `/success/registration` shows a message about successful registration -> should rewrite built-in flask-login registration function
+* search doesn't show the correct error message if all the found elements are secret -> should do something with if-checks
+* pagination for threads is missing
+* there is no error message which would specify the situation when app is trying to add to the database two messages with the same slug (duplicates in  message slugs are highly unlikely because now the slug is created based on the first 3 characters of the message + random string of 8 characters including capital letters, small letters and numbers.
+However, empty messages are allowed, and in case of an empty message the slug is formed from 11 character long random string.
+Get the same 11 characters is highly unlikely, but not impossible, so this should be resolved somehow, e.g. set the min length for messages?)

 ### Intro

 Book forum is a web application which has the basic forum functionality: there are some predefined